Should You Negotiate or Go to Trial in a Criminal Case?

 A plea bargain includes a defendant pleading “nolo contendere” or “no contest.”
 This means not admitting or denying the charge, but they are willing to accept the penalties because the evidence is sufficient for a conviction.

 A plea bargain could occur at any stage in the criminal process.
 Plea deals can be reached right after the first court appearance, called the “arraignment,” or as late as during the jury trial.
-Plea bargains are the fastest way to resolve a California criminal case, and they usually result in a favorable outcome for both the defendant and prosecution.
+Plea bargains are the fastest way to resolve a California criminal case, and they usually result in a favorable outcome for both the defendant and the prosecution.
 For example:

 • defendants can avoid a more severe penalty for their criminal charges,